- Call or text 988

 - Peaceful Pill Handbook.
 The Peaceful Pill Handbook is a book that contains a chapter with clear instructions on how to administer sodium nitrite and cimetidine together to cause death.

 At the time of the lawsuit, all of the items above could be purchased from Amazon (through a third-party seller in some cases).
-What’s more, the lawsuit alleges that Amazon “bundled” or “recommended” purchasing the above items together.
+What’s more, the lawsuit alleged that Amazon “bundled” or “recommended” purchasing the above items together.

 More about sodium nitrite